dbb1019/Annie-s-Panner/README.md

 The following video demonstrates the difference between the two pan modes.

-In this demo, a test WAV file with different content in the left and right channels is used:
+In this demo, I used a test WAV file with different content in the left and right channels:

 - The left channel contains a minimal-style track
 - The right channel contains a rhythmic track